Fractal Images as Number Sequences I An Introduction: Examples

 \subsection{The \texorpdfstring{$\beta,\Omega$}{beta, Omega} curves}

-In this section, we construct a pair of intertwining curves, which can be considered as the nephews of the Hilbert curve.
-Refer to the simple \Cref{eq:hilbert1} (page \pageref{eq:hilbert1}); except a few constants, we only use one isometry, i.e., the diagonal reflection $\tau_{d}=[2,1]$, along with the identity $\iota$.
-Therefore, it is evident that there is scope for variations.
-We introduce the $\beta,\Omega$-curves, as referred by their inventor \cite{Wierum}, see \Cref{fig:btOm1}.
+In this section, we construct a pair of intertwining curves, which can be considered the nephews of the Hilbert curve.
+We introduce the $\beta,\Omega$-curves, as referred by their inventor \cite{Wierum}, see \cref{fig:btOm1}.